Oru Mugathirai: Release

 The film opened on 17 March 2017 to negative reviews, with the critic from The Times of India giving the film a negative review and stating "the theatrical nature of the performances, and the clumsy filmmaking drains the tension from the scenes".
 The critic further added "you can only sympathise with Rahman, whose career seemed to have taken an upturn with Dhuruvangal Pathinaaru (2016).
 For now, that film's success has resulted in two of his sub-standard previous outings (Oru Mugathirai and Pagadi Aattam) getting a release and taking things back to square one".

-Response

-One of the film's significant narrative choices is the continued ambiguity surrounding Dr. Sathyamoorthy's ultimate motives for stalking and, eventually, wanting to eliminate Kanmani.
-While his obsession is clear, the film doesn't provide a definitive, singular reason for his actions in the end.
-This lack of clear motivation can be seen as a deliberate artistic choice, emphasizing the irrational and destructive nature of such obsessions, or as a narrative weakness, leaving some viewers wanting more clarity.
-However, it effectively portrays the unpredictable and often illogical escalation of pathological behavior.